sarahdudek/phase-0-gps-1/awesome_page.md

 ## All About Cats
 **Why Cats Are So Charming**

-* Improves monkey kitten chances of daily snuggle
+* Improves cheese whiz ulcer muffintop chances of daily snuggle
 * Contributes to sense of well being

 Cats are so *amazing*.
 Cats are far superior to dogs.
 Clearly.